NCMyTu/n-clone/docs/database_manager.md

   - __doujinshi : *dict or None*__\
     A dict if found, otherwise None, containing these fields:
       - Single-valued: 'id', 'path', 'note', 'full_name', 'full_name_original', 'pretty_name', 'pretty_name_original',
-      - `Item`-count dict: 'parodies', 'characters', 'tags', 'artists', 'groups', 'languages',
+      - `Item`-count dict: 'parodies', 'characters', 'tags', 'artists', 'groups', 'languages' (not guaranteed to be sorted),
       - List-like: 'pages' (in order).

 __get_doujinshi_in_page(*page_size, page_number, n_doujinshis*__*=None*__)__\
 Retrieve a paginated list of latest (by ID) __partial-data__ `doujinshi`.\
-Use this method when routing to /?page={page_number}.
+Use this method when routing to */?page={page_number}*.
 - __Parameters:__
   - __page_size : *int*__\
     Number of `doujinshi` per page.